-Course Advisories: ENGL 370; SCC minimum math standard.
+Course Advisories: Eligibility for ENGL 1; SCC minimum math standard.
 An integrated, holistic study of world civilizations from their beginnings to the mid-18th century.
 Emphasis will be placed on a critical assessment of the cultural achievements, belief systems and economic, political and social structures of the major global civilizations.
 We will also study the interconnections which linked these cultures into an integrated world system during the early modern period.
+(CAN HIST 14).
 Three hours lecture.